rubrikinc/rubrik-sdk-for-powershell/docs/command-documentation/reference/get-rubrikevent.md

 Get-RubrikEvent -EventType Archive -Limit 100
 ```

-This qill query the latest 100 Archive events on the currently logged in Rubrik cluster
+This will query the latest 100 Archive events on the currently logged in Rubrik cluster

 ### EXAMPLE 4
 ```
-Get-RubrikHost -Name SQLFoo.demo.com | Get-RubrikEvent -EventType Archive
+Get-RubrikHost -Name SQLFoo.demo.com | Get-RubrikEvent
 ```

-This will feed any Archive events against the Rubrik Host object 'SQLFoo.demo.com' via a piped query.
+This will feed any events against the Rubrik Host object 'SQLFoo.demo.com' via a piped query.

 ### EXAMPLE 5
 ```